coollabsio/documentation-coolify/docs/resource/integrations/webstudio.md

   However, if you're using a different hosting provider, you can still follow this guide with their servers as well.

-  If you prefer watching a video instead of reading, you can check out our [tutorial video ↗](https://youtu.be/OnHLO2Plt2E?si=yDM77oK7Xd5UsRSP)
+  If you prefer watching a video instead of reading, you can check out the [tutorial video ↗](https://youtu.be/OnHLO2Plt2E?si=yDM77oK7Xd5UsRSP)
 :::

 ## What You’ll Need